My Struggle IV: Plot

 In a bid to buy Mulder more time, Scully contacts right-wing online webcaster Tad O'Malley and claims that the incident at the hotel was part of the project to release a man-made pathogen developed from an alien virus.
 Mulder is named as the source for the story, prompting Director Kersh to order Walter Skinner to shut down the X-Files and to dismiss Mulder and Scully from duty.
 Scully receives a vision of Mulder's death and pleads with Skinner to help her save him.

 Mulder follows William to an abandoned factory on the coast.
 Scully arrives, and Mulder suggests that they give up trying to find William.
 Scully refuses to back down, pressing Mulder for details when the real Mulder arrives; the Mulder Scully spoke to was William in disguise.
 As the two chase him through the factory, Skinner realizes that they have been followed by Reyes and the Cigarette Smoking Man.
 The Cigarette Smoking Man forces the car to run Skinner down.
 Skinner shoots at the car and kills Reyes.
-He then attempts to outrun the car but is crushed between two cars.
+He then attempts to outrun the car, but dives underneath Monica's vehicle as it runs over his leg and collides with another car.

 The Cigarette Smoking Man confronts Mulder on the waterfront.
 Mulder taunts him, and the Smoking Man shoots him in the head and he falls into the water, mirroring Scully's vision of Mulder's death.
 The real Mulder appears, shooting the Cigarette Smoking Man, who realizes that he has shot William (disguised as Mulder) as he ultimately falls into the water, and his body is carried away.

 In the aftermath, Mulder and Scully comfort one another.
 Scully reveals that William was not their child but an experiment created by the Smoking Man and implanted into her.
 Mulder struggles with the knowledge until Scully reveals that she is pregnant with his child, a seeming impossibility.
 As the two embrace, William resurfaces from the water elsewhere, alive.